bernardogarza/property-finder/README.md

 ```

 ## Future features
-- Improve styling of some sections of the app
+- Improve styling for some sections of the app
 - Add more features

 ## Built with